sphinx-doc/sphinx/doc/usage/configuration.rst

    __ http://xindy.sourceforge.net/

-   - This option is ignored if :confval:`latex_engine` is ``'platex'`` (Japanese documents) as :program:`mendex` is used in that case.
+   - This option is ignored if :confval:`latex_engine` is ``'platex'`` (Japanese documents; :program:`mendex` replaces :program:`makeindex` then).

-   - The default is ``True`` for ``'xelatex'`` or ``'lualatex'`` as :program:`makeindex`, if any indexed term starts with a non-ascii character, creates ``.ind`` file containing invalid bytes for UTF-8 encoding.
+   - The default is ``True`` for ``'xelatex'`` or ``'lualatex'`` as :program:`makeindex`, if any indexed term starts with a non-ascii character, creates ``.ind`` files containing invalid bytes for UTF-8 encoding.
 With ``'lualatex'`` this then breaks the PDF build.
-Notice that :program:`xindy` supports most but not all European languages.

    - The default is ``False`` for ``'pdflatex'`` but ``True`` is recommended for non-English documents as soon as some indexed terms use non-ascii characters from the language script.
-     Cyrillic scripts are (transparently) supported with
-     ``'pdflatex'`` thanks to a specific Sphinx-contributed ``xindy`` style file :file:`cyrLICRutf8.xdy`.

-     As :program:`xindy` does not support the same range of languages as ``LaTeX/babel`` does, the default :program:`makeindex` for ``'pdflatex'`` may be preferred in some circumstances, although the index will be ill-formed probably.
+   Sphinx adds to :program:`xindy` base distribution some dedicated support for using ``'pdflatex'`` engine with Cyrillic scripts.
+And whether with ``'pdflatex'`` or Unicode engines, Cyrillic documents handle correctly the indexing of Latin names, even with diacritics.

    .. versionadded:: 1.8